 Such racial and gender stereotypes shape educators’ and administrators’ views of African American female students in critically harmful ways.

-This implicit bias is rarely discussed or acknowledged, and therefore it goes virtually undetected.
-But addressing it is essential, as it can lead to the setting of lower academic expectations for African American girls, significant discipline disparities, and a higher rate of referrals to the juvenile justice system, all factors that push African American girls out of school.
+This implicit bias is rarely discussed or acknowledged and goes virtually undetected.
+But addressing it is essential, as it can lead to lower academic expectations for African American girls, significant discipline disparities, and a higher rate of referrals to the juvenile justice system, all factors pushing African American girls out of school.

 AFRICAN AMERICAN GIRLS AND LEADERSHIP

 According to a recent survey, African American girls aspire to be leaders more than any other group of girls.
-In fact, 53 percent of African American girls surveyed expressed a desire to be leaders as compared to 50 percent of Hispanic girls and 34 percent of Caucasian girls.
-Yet “opportunities for leadership are scarce” for girls, even today.
+Fifty-three percent of African American girls surveyed expressed a desire to be leaders compared to 50 percent of Hispanic girls and 34 percent of Caucasian girls.
+Yet “leadership opportunities are scarce” for girls, even today.

-Ultimately, educators’ perceptions of African American young women often involve racial and gender stereotypes —and this undermines their potential for success —so it is imperative that African American girls get access to programs that foster their self-esteem and provide them with meaningful leadership opportunities.
+Ultimately, educators’ perceptions of African American young women often involve racial and gender stereotypes —which undermines their potential for success —so it is imperative that African American girls access programs that foster their self-esteem and provide them with meaningful leadership opportunities.

 HIGH POVERTY SCHOOLS AND RESOURCES

-There is emerging research showing a strong correlation between attending high poverty, racially isolated (high minority) school, and lack of access to equitable and quality school resources; in fact, research shows that concentrated poverty magnifies issues associated with poverty in general, including dysfunctional and poorly resourced schools.
+Emerging research shows a strong correlation between attending high poverty, racially isolated (high minority) schools, and lack of access to equitable and quality school resources.
+Research shows that concentrated poverty magnifies issues associated with poverty in general, including dysfunctional and poorly resourced schools.

 High-poverty schools have fewer resources than other schools and have more difficulty recruiting and retaining qualified and experienced teachers.
 And resource inequities begin as early as pre-kindergarten.